``` ```html id="sailung2" ``` ```html id="sailung3" ``` ```html id="sailung4" ``` ```html id="sailung5"

 If you have more time and curiosity, you can combine the Sailung and Khalte trek with:

-• The Indigenous Trail Extension: Continue toward Lubughat, Sunapati, or Khanda Devi.
+• The Indigenous Trail Extension\: Continue toward Lubughat, Sunapati, or Khanda Devi.

 • Rolwaling Cultural Trek: Explore hidden valleys and glacier-fed rivers in the Rolwaling range.

-Why Trek Sailung with Nepal Wilderness Trekking?
+Why Sailung Trek with Nepal Wilderness Trekking?

 We are proud to offer local expertise, licensed and culturally sensitive guides, and a passion for eco-friendly, community-based tourism.
 Our team members come from the same villages along the route and share personal stories that enrich your experience.
 We support local homestays, use local foods, and ensure ethical practices throughout your journey.